Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 ### Features Left to Implement

 - Messenger or chat popup feature, so members can communicate and collaborate on projects together.
-- A full page template view of each chracter profiles, which can allow the user many more options, such as viewing a gallery of multiple images for their characters.
+- A full page template view of each character profiles, which can allow the user many more options, such as viewing a gallery of multiple images for their characters.
 Or add, edit and delete other details through the use of texat boxes otherwise unavailable in the standard character creation form.
 - A sidebar nav allowing users to select and query chracters by genre, such as sci-fi, fantasty etc.
 - a search bar in order for users to query specific characters or genres of characters, or even those made by specific usernames.
 Held in the characters template page.
 - A User specific profile page, allowing users to upload their own display pictures, post their creative writing efforts, and the abillity to add comments to each post by themselves or other users.